spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 ## Release 3: Publish (5 minutes)
 When you feel ready to publish your new site, add your files to the stage, commit your changes, and push to master.
 Post your site on Twitter using **#DBCmysite** to ask for feedback from your peers.

-Note that you should do this when you feel ready, that may be this week or sometime soon in phase-0.
-Do not feel rushed to put your website in the public eye before you are 70% proud of it.
-70% because no one is ever finished with their website design and we want to have things to give you feedback for!

 ## Release 4: Reflect (10-15 minutes)
 On your local `phase-0-unit-1` repo, edit the [my_reflection.md](my_reflection.md) file associated with this challenge.
 Commit your changes and push them to GitHub.